 Registration begins shortly after 12:30 pm, and will be located in the main hallway of the South Tower Residence, University of Regina.
 You can use Visitor Parking in Parking Lots 2, 3 or 4 to access the South Tower.
 Please see the campus map, which is also on the web site.
 After you have registered, you might be directed to an audition [pipers] for class assignment.

 Please bring your completed health forms and waivers to registration, and well as any outstanding fees (cash, cheque made out to "Sask Pipe Band Association")

 Parking on Campus

 If you plan to bring a vehicle to Sound Advice, you are required to pay parking daily [$7] or purchase a weekly pass, which is a little cheaper.
-Some of you have already been in contact and have parking passes arranged, which you can coillect and pay for when you register on Sunday afternoon.

 Please check the University of Regina web site for the best parking locations [http://www.uregina.ca].
 Please contact them at 306 585-4412 or email at email@example.com to discuss your options.
 You may prepay for your parking permit online http://www.uregina.ca/fm/parking/parking-permits/buy-permit/other/index.html